 What I mean is, indulge in the fact that you have nothing else to do but eat this meal!
 Connect to it.
 Savor each bite.
 Fully experience the flavors and textures of the food.
 Does the flavor change as you chew?

 Can you detect certain spices or flavors?
 Do you notice changes in your mind or body as you eat it?
 How is your digestion responding to the choices of food you made?
 Do the flavors trigger memories or feelings?
 Mindfully connect to the experience of eating and turn every bite of your dining experience into a mind and body experiential meditation….This is mindful eating.

 How do I Practice Mindful Exercise?

 You rock up at the gym and the music is blaring.
-You get changed, put your EarPods in, click on your favourite playlist and head to the treadmill.
+You get changed, put your EarPods in, click on your favorite playlist, and head to the treadmill.
 As your music plays, you hop on the machine and the screen instantly plays the local news station.
 Your view is filled with a news anchor speaking in closed captions, stock market ticker, side weather forecast bar, and lower news crawl all at once.

-As you warm up for your workout, you listen to your tunes and read the closed caption of the latest news and events.
+As you warm-up for your workout, you listen to your tunes and read the closed caption of the latest news and events.
 Sounds about right?

 By the time the song ends you hop off once again and head over to the weight room.
 As you walk, you scroll through your IG feed to find some much-needed validation from the tally of likes this morning's reel has accumulated.